macloo/python-beginners/week02/modular-code/README.md

 If you build your main function around your pseudo code, you should be able to make it very modular. *Modular* can mean each function accomplishes one task.
 It’s not sensible to write a function that contains only one line, so don’t take this too literally.

-Let’s begin by including in the main function only what seems absolutely necessary.
+Let’s begin by including in the main function only code that seems absolutely necessary.
 Leave out anything that might get complicated.

 ```python
 import random